auyaban/reca-empresas/README_INSTALL.md

 Notes:
 - The installer checks for the Visual C++ 2015-2022 runtime.
 If missing, it downloads and installs it.
 - The installer writes a per-user .env file under AppData for Supabase credentials.
-- Auto-update uses GitHub Releases and expects an asset named RECA_Setup.exe in the latest release.
+- Auto-update uses GitHub Releases and expects assets named RECA_Setup.exe and RECA_Setup.exe.sha256 in the latest release.